section-engineering-education/engineering-education/articles/agora-cloud-recording-part-2/index.md

-To follow along with this tutorial, you need to go through [my previous tutorial](/engineering-education/agora-cloud-recording/) to set up cloud recording for your Agora project and develop the express server to acquire resource ID, start and stop the cloud recording.
+To follow along with this tutorial, you need to go through [my previous tutorial](/engineering-education/agora-cloud-recording/)in order to set up cloud recording for your Agora project and develop the express server to acquire resource ID, start and stop the cloud recording.

 ### Goals